nus-cs2103-AY1920S2/duke/docs/README.md

 E.g. a task with description `return book` can be found by search phrases `ReTuRn` or `rn bo`.

+### Mark a task as done: `done`
+Format: `done INDEX`

+Marks the task at the displayed index as done.
+The displayed index is the bullet number of the task when viewed with the command `list`.
+The task will now have a tick to represent completion.

+### Mark a task as undone: `undo`
+Format: `undo INDEX`

+Marks the task at the displayed index as undone.
+The displayed index is the bullet number of the task when viewed with the command `list`.
+The task will now have a cross to represent uncompletion.

 ### Deleting a task: `delete`
 Format: `delete INDEX`